damianxd/homebridge-vera/README.md

 Finally, you can start the app with this command:

 `node VeraLink.js`

+Update
+===
+You can use GIT to keep the code updated to the latest version by running the following code on the VeraLink folder:

+`git pull`

 Run it on the background
 ===
 If you want to use it as a service, you can run it with **forever**